ilevcovitz/econ_tutoring_sign_in/README.md

 Description: Generates ipython notebook with tutoring report.
 This script does the following:

-1) Pulls changes from the tutoring_reports repo from the HunterEcon github account.
+1) Pulls changes from the tutoring_reports repo from the HunterEcon github [tutoring_reports](https://github.com/hunterecon/tutoring_reports) repo.

 2) Uses runipy to run and save the report.ipynb ipython notebook.